apsknight/blog/_posts/2017-06-25-Setting up Competitive Programming Environment.markdown

 Personally I prefer the last one <http://paste.ubuntu.com/> because of its Gedit like Rich Synax Highlighting, nice UX and no Login/Authentication is required.
 Also the sharing link of Ubuntu Paste's is much shorter than other.

 ### Cloud9 - The next generation IDE
 Cloud9 combines a powerful online code editor with a full Ubuntu workspace in the cloud.
 Cloud9 supports more than 40 languages.
-This may be useful when you have to code and don't have your laptop around.
-This service provide you an IDE in your browser which you can access just by a working internet connection.
-It also provide many other features like workspace sharing, simultaneous coding, built-in terminal and much more.
+This may be useful when you have to code and you don't have your laptop around.
+This service provide you an IDE in your browser which require only good internet connection.
+It also provide many other features like workspace sharing, simultaneous coding, built-in terminal, **awesome debugger** and much more.
 You can create one private workspace and unlimited public workspace with a free account.
 For knowing more about Cloud9, Visit <https://c9.io>.

 ### GDB and Valgrind
 GDB is a debugger built by GNU which can help you in debugging your C++ files and Valgrind is a tool which can check if there is any memory leakage in your program.
 For nore details about them, you can refer to these videos: